THE JOY PROJECT

 Before

-We started with a forgotten garage out by the pond.
-When we learned we could actually use the native clay for pottery we decided to resuse the building for a pottery studio.
+We started with a forgotten garage by the pond.
+Once we realized the native clay could be used for pottery, we decided to repurpose the space into a working pottery studio.

 During